sminerport/FollowEqualizer/README.md

 In addition to the GUI, you can automate follow management from the command line.
 The `src/automation.py` script exposes the same follow back and unfollow logic used in the desktop application.
-It reads your `GITHUB_TOKEN` from the `.env` file and accepts two optional flags:
+Install dependencies with `pip install -r requirements.txt` and ensure your `GITHUB_TOKEN` is available in a `.env` file.
+The script accepts two optional flags:

 ```bash
 python src/automation.py --follow-back --unfollow-nonfollowers